open-eid/open-eid.github.io/iis/index.md

 [^2]: If certificate is issued by intermediate CA, it must be in `Intermediate Certification Authorities` container.
 In this case root CA certificate for intermediate CA must be in `Trusted Root Certification Authorities` container.

-[^3]: To support EID cards issued for organizations by SK ID Solutions, we must add to the list also `EID-SK 2016` (<https://www.sk.ee/upload/files/EID-SK_2016.der.crt>) certificates!
+[^3]: To support EID cards issued for organizations by SK ID Solutions, `EID-SK 2016` (<https://www.sk.ee/upload/files/EID-SK_2016.der.crt>) certificates must also be added to the list!

 [^4]: <https://docs.microsoft.com/en-us/windows/win32/secauthn/protocols-in-tls-ssl--schannel-ssp-?redirectedfrom=MSDN>

 [^5]: These entries do not exist in the registry by default.

-[^6]: It is also possible to configure client part for SSL/TLS versions, but currently we are talking about server configuration.
-It does not mean that configuring client part is not recommended, it just depends.
+[^6]: It is also possible to configure the client part for SSL/TLS versions, but this guide covers server configuration.
+It does not mean that configuring the client part is not recommended, it just depends.

 [^7]: <https://docs.microsoft.com/en-us/windows/win32/secauthn/cipher-suites-in-schannel>

-[^8]: With cipher settings described here `TLS 1.3` will not work.
-So, those settings can be useful if we don't want to use `TLS 1.3` for any reason, for enabling certificate authentication for example.
+[^8]: With the cipher settings described here, `TLS 1.3` will not work.
+So, those settings can be useful if `TLS 1.3` is not to be used for any reason, for enabling certificate authentication for example.